derekphilipau/museum-nextjs-search/README.md

 ## Installation & Running

-### Download & Install

-Fork/download this project and run `npm i` to install dependencies.

 ### Set up Elasticsearch

 You can run Elasticsearch in a Docker container, or sign up for an Elasticsearch Cloud account.
-(For Docker, follow the instructions here.)[https://www.elastic.co/guide/en/elasticsearch/reference/8.6/docker.html]  (Sign up for an Elasticsearch Cloud account here.)[https://cloud.elastic.co/]
+[For Docker, follow the instructions here.](https://www.elastic.co/guide/en/elasticsearch/reference/8.6/docker.html)  [Sign up for an Elasticsearch Cloud account here.](https://cloud.elastic.co/)

 ### Environment Variables